SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 4. (3)[Unconfirmed] Renting ->
 Perhaps being able to rent a car would help the immersion of the game, yet also allow some players to test cars before permanently buying cars (renting will be ingame cash and give the player a 1hour favour of their selected vehicle).
 Obviously rented vehicles won't be able to be modded, customized, or used in specific events (races, derby etc).
+The possibility for players to rent their vehicles to other players would be nice too.

+ 5. (2)[Unconfirmed] Player Vehicle sign on minimap/map ->
+Another simple yet useful feature that will allow players to see where they last left their vehicle.
+Unconfirmed at the current time.

 - *Weapons and Customization:*
 -